Automattic/woocommerce-services/readme.txt

 Tags: canada-post, shipping, stamps, usps, woocommerce Requires at least: 4.6.1
 Tested up to: 4.6.1
-Stable tag: 0.9
+Stable tag: 0.9.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Free real-time USPS and Canada Post rates and discounted USPS shipping labels for WooCommerce.
+(BETA)

 == Description ==

+**This is a BETA release.
+Please carefully test and make sure it meets your needs before considering for a production site.**

 Much of the power in WooCommerce lies in the ability to customize and add anything.